-PAQ: The facility has designated a PREA Compliance Manager.
+115.311 (c) PAQ: The facility has designated Assistant Home Coordinator as the PREA Compliance Manager.
 The PREA Compliance Manager has sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards.
 The position of the PREA Compliance Manager is identified in the organizational chart.
-The PREA Compliance Manager reports to the Program Director of King's Home.
+The PREA Compliance Manager reports to the Home Coordinator of King's Home.

 The PREA Compliance Managers will be responsible for coordination of their respective facility's efforts to comply with PREA standards.
-The PREA Compliance Manager will be responsible to report any violation of PREA standards to the agency PREA Coordinator.
+The PREA Compliance Manager will be responsible for reporting any violation of PREA standards to the agency PREA Coordinator.
 The PREA Compliance Manager confirmed he has sufficient time and authority to coordinate the facility's efforts to comply with the PREA Juvenile Standards.